stepniewskirafal/SocketProgrammingClientServer/README.md

 ## Message Management
 The application allows users to send private messages to other users, with a maximum limit of 255 characters per message.
 Users have an unread messages box that can store up to 5 messages, while the admin inbox has unlimited capacity.
 When the inbox is full, the sender is notified of the overflow.

+## JSON File Format
+The application uses JSON file format to store user and message information.
+This format allows for easy parsing and manipulation of data.

 ## Commands

 ### For Admin: